gabrielbourget/compilerFrontEnd/README.md

 Once the grammar was appropriately modified, I translated the production rules into functions (parser.c) which allowed the parser to move from token to token, identifying larger structures like if/else statements, for loops, and relational expressions.
 The tokens entered the parser structure upon encountering the starting token (the keyword PLATYPUS), and it recursively processed them until encountering the end-of-file token.

 ###Compilation and Testing
+The source files for this project are:
+  - buffer.c
+  - buffer.h
+  - scanner.c
+  - table.h
+  - token.h
+  - stable.c
+  - stable.h
+  - parser.c
+  - parser.h
+  - platy.c

+Source files are to be compiled into one executable, and the main function is contained in platy.c.
+To run the program and process some of the test files, the command line template is:

+  - ./(executable name) (path to input file) > (path to output file)